oroinc/documentation/commerce/configuration_guide/localization/language_settings.rst

 Customize language Settings per Organization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To define the default system language for the particular organization:
+To define the default system language for a particular organization:

 1. Navigate to **System > User management > Organizations** in the main menu.